CommodoreAlex/Prometheus/deploy-node_exporter.md

-### Part 3: Deploying Node Exporter with Docker and Connecting to Prometheus and Grafana
+### 3) Deploying Node Exporter with Docker and Connecting to Prometheus and Grafana

 Node Exporter is a lightweight exporter for hardware and OS metrics exposed by *NIX kernels, such as CPU usage, memory, disk, network stats, and more.
 We’ll deploy Node Exporter in a Docker container and configure Prometheus to scrape metrics from it.
 Finally, we’ll connect it to Grafana for visualization.